This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 To take a scrolling screenshot on your iPhone, it needs to have iOS 13 or above.
-Just take a screenshot (press the side and volume up button together), tap on the thumbnail in the bottom-left corner, and choose Full Page.
+Take a screenshot (press the side and volume up buttons together), tap on the thumbnail in the bottom-left corner, and choose Full Page.

 If you’re using macOS Monterey, you can access Live Text in Preview and Safari.
-This means you can copy and use the text which appears in an image.
+It means you can copy and use the text in an image.
 Just position the pointer over the text you want to copy and then drag it to select it.
 There are also OCR (Optical Character Recognition) apps like Prizmo and TextSniper, which you can check out.

-How to Take Full Webpage Screenshots with Firefox and Chrome in macOS?
+How to take full webpage screenshots with Firefox and Chrome on macOS?